lcskrishna/py-mi/README.md

 # py-mi (A Pytorch Module Instrumentor)
 py-mi is a tool on top of Pytorch module (nn.Module).
 This tool collects the necessary statistics related to a Module created using pytorch.
-Currently, This module generates layerwise profiling information without using any specific gpu related tools.

 Also, this module doesn't use any gpu related profiling tools underneath like nvprof to collect the information.
 This can be used on any GPU or CPU that supports pytorch.